PaulSquires/WinFBE/Help/WinFBE/Visual Designer/03_Resource Files.md

 All WinFBE visual designer created applications need to have a resource file and a manifest file.

-If you are using WinFBE’s project management to create your program then the resource file and manifest file will be created automatically.
+If you are using WinFBE’s project management to create your program then the resource file and manifest file can be created automatically.
 If you are creating your application outside of a project then you need to manually provide a resource file that includes a reference to a manifest file.
 Failing to do this will result in your application not being theme aware.
 It will look ugly.

 If manually specifying a resource file then you can use WinFBE’s built-in statement to identify the resource filename.

 Don't forget the ' comment marker in front of the #RESOURCE statement